 Currently the whole site is zoned as a business park with a height limit of 22 metres.
 Mirvac’s proposal seeks to amend the zoning to provide greater protection to forest areas and reduce heights across the site from 22 metres to 9 metres and 12 metres across the housing precinct, while retaining 22 metres for the apartment precinct only.

-In addition, we recognise and understand the importance the remnant forest has in relation to the protection of animal species and detailed analysis and mapping has occurred by qualified and environmentally accredited consultants.
-This ensured all important areas were identified upfront, and fundamentally understood and acknowledged in the design proposal.
+In addition, we recognise and understand the importance the remnant forest has in relation to the protection of animal species, and detailed analysis and mapping has occurred by qualified and environmentally accredited consultants.
+This ensured all important areas were identified upfront, and fundamentally understood, acknowledged and respected in the design proposal

-We have done extensive work with multiple government agencies and have confirmed there are no koalas present on the site.
+We have undertaken extensive work with multiple government agencies and have confirmed there are no koalas present on the site.

-Currently there is no legal public access to the site but under Mirvac’s proposal the extensive parkland, open spaces and bushland areas will become publicly accessible to the community.
+Currently there is no legal public access through the site but under the proposal extensive parkland, open spaces and bushland areas will become publicly accessible to the community.

-We anticipate about 1,200 residents living in the proposed master-planned community and we are committed to ensuring 55 Coonara Ave fits in and contributes to the family-friendly West Pennant Hills community.
+We anticipate about 1,200 residents living in the proposed master-planned community (less than the 3,500 odd workers that were using the existing facility at full capacity), and we are committed to ensuring 55 Coonara Ave fits in and contributes to the family-friendly West Pennant Hills community.

-The site is an 800 metre walk to the new Cherrybrook metro station, due to open in 2019 and will be about three kilometres from the new Northconnex interchange.
+The site is within an 800 metre walk to the new Cherrybrook metro station, due to open in the coming months and will be about three kilometres from the new Northconnex interchange.